marfarma/content-aware-sidebars/readme.txt

 == Screenshots ==

+Note that these screenshots are from version 0.1.
+They will soon be updated to match current look.

 1. Add a new sidebar `For Pages` visible on all pages, replacing `Main Sidebar`
 2. Add widgets to `For Pages`
 3. Viewing home page. `Main Sidebar` is visible